-Recently, Ministerial Decision No. 630 of 2022 promulgating the Ultimate Beneficiary Identification Procedures Regulations (the UBO Regulations) was issued.
-The UBO Regulations require that all companies incorporated in Oman (apart from SAOGs) maintain a register containing details in connection with any shareholders owning 25% or more in the company (this must be kept at the registered address / headquarters of the company and may also be held electronically).
+Recently, Ministerial Decision No. 424 of 2023 promulgating the Ultimate Beneficiary Identification Procedures Regulations (the UBO Regulations) was issued.
+The UBO Regulations require that all companies incorporated in Oman (apart from SAOGs) maintain a register containing all details in connection with any shareholders owning 25% or more in the company (this must be kept at the registered address / headquarters of the company and may also be held electronically).

-The purpose of the UBO Regulations is to ensure that transparency is maintained, and to assist the relevant authorities in identifying multiple layers of ownership for purposes relating to anti-corruption, anti-money laundering and counterterrorism.
+The purpose of the UBO Regulations is to ensure that transparency is maintained, and to assist the relevant authorities in identifying multiple layers of ownership for purposes relating to anti-corruption and anti-money laundering and counterterrorism.

-Companies must ensure that their register is kept up to date, as they must submit the register within three business days from being requested to do so by the MOCIIP.
+All companies must ensure that their register is up to date (any updates need to be made within five business days from the date of any change), as they must submit the register within three business days from being requested to do so by the MOCIIP.